seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part2.md

       IsEmpty (AntiFourierWitness d (c * Real.sqrt (d : ℝ)))
 ```

-Thus the formalization gives the sharp constant $1/\pi$ a dedicated name `criticalRadius`.
+Note that it has a dedicated name for the constant $1/\pi$, `criticalRadius`!
 `UniformAntiFourierSignRadius` asserts that for every $0<c<1/\pi$, there exists a dimension threshold $d_0(c)$ such that, for all $d\ge d_0(c)$, there is no nonzero radial Schwartz function $g$ satisfying $\widehat g=-g$, $g(0)=0$, and $g(x)\ge0$ for $\lvert x\rvert\ge c\sqrt d$.
-Eventually, we obtain a proof term of it:
+The final theorem supplies a proof of this proposition:

 ```lean
 theorem uniformAntiFourierSignRadius :